Additional information and resources at the:

-Geology and geophysics have much to offer students curious about humankind’s place in nature.
-Undergraduate majors can look forward to expanding opportunities in the private and public sectors (e.g., the environment, hydrogeology).
+Geology and geophysics has much to offer students who are curious about humankind’s place in nature.
+Graduates from our degree programs can look forward to ever expanding career opportunities in the private and public sectors.
 Such jobs offer incredible variety, the opportunity to work outdoors, and many opportunities for travel.
 Prospective undergraduates are strongly encouraged to build communication skills and a solid background of understanding in chemistry, physics, and mathematics as these disciplines are essential for solving the basic question about how Earth and other planets work.
 Students with graduate degrees (both MS and PhD) can look forward to interesting research careers in industry, government, or in colleges and universities.
 The intellectual rewards of basic geosciences research are comparable to such other exciting fields as biomedical research, particle physics, and cosmology.
-Geosciences have many exciting frontiers and challenges for the future including learning to predict earthquakes and volcanic eruptions, discovering the history of Mars, understanding the forces that move the surface plates of Earth, and unraveling the history of Earth’s surficial processes both on land and in its oceans.
+There are many exciting geoscience frontiers and challenges for the future including learning to predict earthquakes and volcanic eruptions, understanding the causes and effects of natural hazards, past and future climates, and the forces that move the surface plates of Earth, unraveling the history of Earth land masses and its oceans, and discovering the history of nearby planets like Mars,.